Blog

 By thinking about your child’s behavioral health and reading through this guide, you’re already taking the first steps towards better childhood development and mental health.
 Unfortunately, some behavioral health problems cannot be avoided.

-As the focus on children’s mental and behavioral health has increased, so has the number of behavioral health disorder diagnoses.
+As the focus on children’s mental and behavioral health has increased, the number of behavioral health disorder diagnoses has also risen.
 These diagnoses and other statistics reveal that behavioral health in children is a much greater issue than previously thought.

 Here is a breakdown of the most common types of mental disorders that are prevalent within this group:

-Here are additional statistics about children’s behavioral health that help give you a better perspective regarding the importance of a child’s behavioral health is to his or her development.
+Here are additional statistics that’ll give you a better perspective on the importance of children’s behavioral health development.

-- The pandemic exacerbated behavioral health issues in children, leading to a 24% increase in mental health-related emergency room visits of children ages 5-11 years old between March and October 2020, according to CDC data.
+- According to CDC data, the pandemic exacerbated behavioral health issues in children, leading to a 24% increase in mental health-related emergency room visits of ages 5-11 years old between March and October 2020.

-- Half of all U.S. children with mental health or behavioral health disorders did not receive necessary treatment or counseling from a mental health professional, according to a 2016 study summarized in an American Association of Family Physicians report.
+- According to a 2016 study summarized in an American Association of Family Physicians report, half of all U.S. children with mental health or behavioral health disorders did not receive necessary treatment or counseling from a professional.

-- Suicide is the third leading cause of death for youth aged 10 to 24 years old, and 90% of those who died by suicide had an underlying behavioral health disorder, according to the National Alliance on Mental Illness.
+- According to the National Alliance on Mental Illness, suicide is the second leading cause of death for youth aged 10 to 24 years old, and 90% of those who died by it had an underlying behavioral health disorder.

 Behavioral disorders and issues manifest themselves in different ways for different people.
 These disorders often have a delay between the start of symptoms and intervention.
-However, for children, it can be more difficult to detect symptoms when they’re suffering from an underlying mental condition.
+However, it can be more difficult for children to detect symptoms when they have an underlying medical condition.

 Signs of Behavioral Health Issues in Children